vimalloc/flask-jwt-extended/docs/blocklist_and_token_revoking.rst

 ========================
 JWT revoking is a mechanism for preventing an otherwise valid JWT from accessing your routes while still letting other valid JWTs in.
-To utilize JWT revoking in this extension, you must defining a callback function via the :meth:`~flask_jwt_extended.JWTManager.token_in_blocklist_loader` decorator.
+To utilize JWT revoking in this extension, you must define a callback function via the :meth:`~flask_jwt_extended.JWTManager.token_in_blocklist_loader` decorator.
 This function is called whenever a valid JWT is used to access a protected route.
 The callback will receive the JWT header and JWT payload as arguments, and must